By Skylar Rella, OEP's Gender Justice Organizer

 Luci Soars by Lulu Delacre

 Luci was born without a shadow.
 Mamá says no one notices.
 But Luci does.
 And sometimes others do too.
 Sometimes they stare, sometimes they tease Luci, and sometimes they make her cry.
 But when Luci learns to look at what makes her different as a strength, she realizes she has more power than she ever thought.
 And that her differences can even be a superpower.Read more

 The Read Aloud Project was created by Priscilla Weddle and Marie Benner-Rhoades to provide homeschooling resources in peace and justice during the pandemic.
-June was Pride Month, so the project highlighted books about the LGBTQ community.
-The project has been extended through July.
-July’s theme is own voices.
+July’s theme was own voices, which refers to books written by authors from marginalized or underrepresented groups about their own experiences/from their own perspectives.
 If you are interested in recording a video for the project, please email Priscilla at firstname.lastname@example.org.
-Here are the books that were read for the project in June:
+Here are the books that were read for the project in July:

 Shin-chi’s Canoe by Nicola Campbell

 Summary: This book tells the story of two children’s experience at residential school.
 Shi-shi-etko is about to return for her second year, but this time her six-year-old brother, Shin-chi, is going, too.

 As they begin their journey in the back of a cattle truck, Shi-shi-etko tells her brother all the things he must remember: the trees, the mountains, the rivers, and the salmon.
 Shin-chi knows he will not see his family again until the sockeye salmon return in the summertime.
 When they arrive at school, Shi-shi-etko gives him a tiny cedar canoe, a gift from their father.